ghuntley/bandcamp-api-docs/Downloading-Items.md

 ## A note on `redownload_urls`

-As mentioned in the notes of [https://github.com/har-nick/bandcamp-api-docs/wiki/API-Data-and-Its-Usages/](API Data and Its Usages), the links given in the redownload_urls map are indirect.
-As far as I am able to tell, you cannot avoid going to this website.
-Specific pieces in the response data on this page are not provided by any API endpoints, and cannot be generated.
+As mentioned in the notes of [API Data and Its Usages](https://github.com/har-nick/bandcamp-api-docs/wiki/API-Data-and-Its-Usages/), the links given in the `redownload_urls` map are indirect.
+As far as I am able to tell, you cannot avoid going to this page.
+Specific pieces in the response data on this page are not provided by any API endpoints, and cannot be generated or sourced from existing data.

 ## An Initial Look-See